First Quarter Newsletter

 Your Personal Economysm

 Please contact us if you would like a copy of our current registration (ADV) with the Securities and Exchange Commission.
 You can contact our firm at 1-866-333-6659 or at email@example.com.
 You can also find our ADV through the Investment Adviser Public Disclosure system at www.adviserinfo.sec.gov.

 Baron Financial Group, LLC

 This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
-The opinions expressed are as of April 8th, 2019, and may change as subsequent conditions vary.
+The opinions expressed are as of April 6, 2020, and may change as subsequent conditions vary.
 The information and opinions contained in this material are derived from proprietary and non-proprietary sources deemed by Baron Financial Group to be reliable, are not necessarily all-inclusive and are not guaranteed as to accuracy.
 Past performance is no guarantee of future results.
 There is no guarantee that any forecasts made will come to pass.
 Reliance upon information in this material is at the sole discretion of the reader.
 Investment involves risks.
 International investing involves additional risks, including risks related to foreign currency, limited liquidity, less government regulation and the possibility of substantial volatility due to adverse political, economic or other developments.
 The two main risks related to fixed income investing are interest rate risk and credit risk.
 Typically, when interest rates rise, there is a corresponding decline in the market value of bonds.
 Credit risk refers to the possibility that the issuer of the bond will not be able to make principal and interest payments.
 Index performance is shown for illustrative purposes only.
 You cannot invest directly in an index.
 Different types of investments involve varying degrees of risk, and there can be no assurance that any specific investment will either be suitable or profitable for a client or prospective client’s investment portfolio.
 Historical performance results for investment indices and/or categories generally do not reflect the deduction of transaction and/or custodial charges, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
 Inclusion of index information is not intended to suggest that its performance is equivalent or similar to that of the historical investments whose returns are presented or that investment with our firm is an absolute alternative to investments in the index (if such investment were possible).
 Investors should be aware that the referenced benchmark funds may have a different composition, volatility, risk, investment philosophy, holding times, and/or other investment-related factors that may affect the benchmark funds’ ultimate performance results.
 Therefore, an investor’s individual results may vary significantly from the benchmark’s performance.